- For further updates on the National T20 Cup, click here

 - Official hashtags are #HarHaalMainCricket and #NationalT20Cup

-- Urdu match report attached here
+- Urdu version of the media release attached here